ucan-wg/invocation/README.md

 ### 8.1.2 Failure

-The `err` branch MAY contain detail about why execution failed.
+The failure branch MAY contain detail about why execution failed wrapped in the `"err"` tag.
 It is left undefined in this specification to allow for Task types to standardize the data that makes sense in their contexts.

 If no information is available, this field SHOULD be set to `Null`.